deepppl/evaluation/README.md

 - RQ4: Are explicit variational guides useful?
 - RQ5: For deep probabilistic models, how does our extended Stan compare to hand-written Pyro code?

+We assuming that the current working directory is `evaluation`.

 ### RQ1

 To compile all the examples of `example-models` from https://github.com/stan-dev/example-models, you can use the bash script `test_example-models.sh`:

 ```
 cd rq1
 ./test_example-models.sh